stiang/textmood/README.md

     git clone https://github.com/stiang/textmood

-The *master* branch will mostly be in sync with the gem, but there may be newer code in branches.
+The *master* branch will normally be in sync with the gem, but there may be newer code in branches.

 ### Usage